unknown-cstdio/iceball/README.md

 #### Using Iceball client with Tor

 To use the Iceball client with Tor, you will need to add the appropriate `Bridge` and `ClientTransportPlugin` lines to your [torrc](https://2019.www.torproject.org/docs/tor-manual.html.en) file.
 An example file is in client/.
-Replace the value of `ClientTransportPlugin` with the path to the Iceball client executive and `-url` with the domain name of the broker.
+Replace the value of `ClientTransportPlugin` with the path to the Iceball client executable and `-url` with the domain name of the broker.
 To run the client with Tor, use
 ```
 tor -f torrc